 This partnership explores the emerging science of environmental health, justice and education relevant to the state of Alaska and its people.
-Coordinated by Alaska Community Action on Toxics (ACAT), CHE-AK works to inform health professionals, researchers, health-affected groups, government agents and other concerned citizens about environmental links to disease and disability.
-By providing opportunities to learn about the best available science through CHE-related activities, such as partnership calls and news updates, our Alaskan partners can act even more effectively to improve health across the lifespan in their families and communities.
+Coordinated by Alaska Community Action on Toxics (ACAT), CHE Alaska works to inform health professionals, researchers, health-affected groups, government agents and other concerned citizens about environmental links to disease and disability.
+By providing opportunities to learn about the best available science through CHE-related activities, such as partnership webinars and news updates, our Alaskan partners can act even more effectively to improve health across the lifespan in their families and communities.
 Learn more about CHE Alaska’s partnership with ACAT on the ACAT website.

 This partnership works to strengthen transatlantic cooperation by engaging both US and European partners interested in the impact of environmental exposures on human health.
 The Health and Environment Alliance (HEAL), based in Brussels, Belgium, works in partnership to explore the emerging science and policy to reduce the burden of environmental contaminants.
 We aim to provide a space for health professionals, scientists, researchers, community groups, government agents and health-affected and vulnerable groups to connect, share and discuss new research findings on a wide range of environmental drivers of health outcomes that impact both the US and Europe.
 We do this by distributing influential research articles and hosting partnership calls featuring new studies to deepen the resource base available to partners in both networks.

-Since 2003, HEAL has been a leading European nonprofit public interest organization, with over 70 members addressing how the environment affects health in the European Union (EU).
+Since 2003, HEAL has been a leading European nonprofit public interest organization, with over 90 members addressing how the environment affects health in the European Union (EU).
 HEAL has a strong track record in increasing public and expert engagement in the EU and World Health Organization (WHO) debates and decision-making process.

 The Research Translation Core for the BU SRP program was developed to disseminate the outcomes of SRP research to governmental organizations, other Superfund programs, and the scientific community in general with a goal to protect the health of communities.

-- Partnership calls highlighting the latest science drawn from BU SRP investigators and other SRP’s around the country
+- Partnership calls highlighting the latest science drawn from BU SRP investigators and other SRP’s around the country;

 - Engaging BU SRP researchers in providing technical assistance for A Story of Health e-book and online CE course